wlbr/feiertage/README.md

 `Vorarlberg` | `Wien` | `Österreich`
 `All` | &nbsp; | &nbsp;

-The optional region functions second argument `includingSundays` switches the behavior o the region function, so that "gesetzliche Feiertage" on Sundays are included or not.
-This is important in Brandenburg and refers to Easter and Pentecost sunday.
-If you are calculating shift costs you will need to know even the holidays "hidden by sundays".
+The optional region function argument `includingSundays` switches the behavior of the region function to include "gesetzliche Feiertage" that fall on Sundays in its output.
+This is important in Brandenburg, particularly for Easter and Pentecost Sunday.
+If you are calculating shift costs you will need to know even the holidays "hidden by Sunday".

 The region functions return the public holidays ("gesetzliche Feiertage").
-The function `all` instead returns all the defined "special dates" as well.
-For example the Penance Day (Buß- und Bettag) or the begin/end of daylight saving time.
+The function `all` returns all defined "special dates", such as Penance Day (Buß- und Bettag) or the begin/end of daylight saving time.

 The regional functions for Austrian Bundesländer include saints' days which are state-level holidays, meaning schools etc. are generally closed but workers don't get the day off by default.
 If you don't want to